pkumod/gStore/README.md

 ### Compile from Source
 This system is really user-friendly and you can pick it up in several minutes.
 Remember to check your platform where you want to run this system by viewing [System Requirements](docs/DEMAND.md).
 After all are verified, please get this project's source code.
 There are several ways to do this:

+- (suggested)type `git clone https://github.com/Caesar11/gStore.git` in your terminal or use git GUI to acquire it

 - download the zip from this repository and extract it

 - fork this repository in your github account

-- type `git clone https://github.com/Caesar11/gStore.git` in your terminal or use git GUI to acquire it

 Then you need to compile the project, just type `make` in the gStore root directory, then all executables will be generated.

+The first strategy is suggested to get the source code because you can easily acquire the updates of the code by typing `git pull` in the home directory of gStore repository.
+In addition, you can directly check the version of the code by typing `git log` to see the commit logs.
+If you want to use code from other branches instead of master branch, like 'dev' branch, then:

+- clone the master branch and type `git checkout dev` in your terminal

+- clone the dev branch directly by typing `git clone -b dev`

 ### Deploy via Docker
 You can easily deploy gStore via Docker.
 We provide both of Dockerfile and docker image.
 Please see our [Docker Deployment Doc(EN)](docs/DOCKER_DEPLOY_EN.md) or [Docker部署文档(中文)](docs/DOCKER_DEPLOY_CN.md) for details.